 Sartorius Stedim Biotech’s $1.5M Donation Creates Cell Culture Facility at Penn State

 Sartorius Stedim Biotech has committed $1.5 million to Penn State to create the Sartorius Cell Culture Facility.
-It is slated to open in the first quarter of 2021 on the University Park campus.
+It was opened on April 07, 2021 on the University Park campus.

 This article is posted on Sartorius Blog.